BlackIsCoding/BlackIsCoding/README.md

   <img src="banne_ropped.jpg" alt="He who would climb the ladder must begin at the bottom." height="200" />
 </p>

-<h2 align="center">wassup, I am Ayoub Koudri 👋</h2>
+<h2 align="center" style="color:#9D7AFF">wassup, I am Ayoub Koudri 👋</h2>

 <p align="center">
-I am an ambitious kid willing to do whatever it takes to work for FANG companies one day, and then do something his own.<br>
+I am an ambitious kid willing to do whatever it takes to work for FANG companies one day,<br>
+and then do something his own.<br>
 I love challenging myself, and tasting the dopamine rush after solving a problem.
 </p>